demian85/git-watcher/README.md

 ## How to run the app

-Just extract file contents and just execute `./run.sh`
+Just extract file contents and execute `./run.sh`

-## Quick start for developers
+## Or build it yourself!

 Please read [node-webkit wiki](https://github.com/rogerwang/node-webkit/wiki) for details on how to run apps.